 The size and growth of the problem has led to numerous bankruptcies and calls for a comprehensive legislative response, as many believe that the current legal system is ill-suited to handle asbestos personal injury claims.
-While several legislative proposals have been discussed over the years, enactment of such solutions does not appear imminent.

-Historical Legislative Involvement Date Effort Details Status 1977 Bill sponsored by Rep. M. Fenwick (R-N.J.) - district included location of Johns-Manville.
+Historical Legislative Involvement Through 2001 Date Effort Details Status 1977 Bill sponsored by Rep. M. Fenwick (R-N.J.) - district included location of Johns-Manville.
 The bill would compensate asbestos victims through a federally administered central fund.
 Reintroduced in 1981; did not pass.
-1980 Asbestos Health Hazards Compensation Act 44 introduced by Senator Gary Hart (D-Co.).
-The bill: Barred the victims of asbestos disease from filing suits under the tort system; Left the administration of asbestos-compensation claims with the states; Called for the establishment of federal minimum standards for compensating asbestos workers.
+1980 Asbestos Health Hazards Compensation Act introduced by Senator Gary Hart (D-Co.).
+The bill: Barred the victims of asbestos disease from filing suits under the tort system; Left the administration of asbestoscompensation claims with the states; Called for the establishment of federal minimum standards for compensating asbestos workers.
 Reintroduced in 1981; did not pass.
 1994 Bankruptcy Reform Bill of 1994 Sec.
 524g enables debtor in Chapter 11 reorganization to establish a "trust toward which the debtor may channel future asbestos related liability to provide explicit legislative guidance to ensure the equitable treatment of mass future asbestos claimants."
 Creditors obtain at least 50 percent of the value of the company if it emerges from bankruptcy.
 Bankruptcy allows: a stay on claims; requirement of medical criteria; appointment of a representative for future claimants; estimations/provisions for the liquidation of claims.
 Enacted January 25, 1994.
 The Babcock & Wilcox Chapter 11 Informational Brief stated that "Congress has provided a mechanism for resolution of asbestos mass-tort claims within the bankruptcy system."
 1999- 2000 H.R.
-1283 - Fairness in Compensation Act of 1999 The bill would: establish Asbestos Resolution Corporation; Set up Office of Asbestos Compensation; Create ADR process; Require proof of medical eligibility; Not impose a statute of limitations; Permit full compensatory awards (including pain & suffering, emotional distress, loss of consortium); Bar punitive damages; Receive funding from defendant companies, not through tax revenue.
+1283 - Fairness in Compensation Act of 1999 The bill would: ■ establish Asbestos Resolution Corporation; ■ Set up Office of Asbestos Compensation; ■ Create ADR process; ■ Require proof of medical eligibility; ■ Not impose a statute of limitations; ■ Permit full compensatory awards (including pain & suffering, emotional distress, loss of consortium); ■ Bar punitive damages; ■ Receive funding from defendant companies, not through tax revenue.
 Passed out of the Judiciary Committee, but never considered by the full House of Representatives; not reintroduced in 107th Congress.
 2001 H.R.
 1412 - Retroactive Tax Relief Amends Internal Revenue Code 468B(b) to provide that no tax be imposed on any settlement fund to resolve present and future asbestos claims.
 Amends Section 172(f) to provide that the portion of any specified loss attributable to asbestos may be carried back to the taxable years in which the taxpayer was first involved in the production/distribution of asbestos products to reduce income tax payments in prior years.
 Introduced and referred to the Ways and Means Committee; has not moved.
 Proponents: Say the bill would ensure that victims get just compensation and help prevent further bankruptcies.
 Opponents: Describe the bill as an "industry bailout" and an asbestos "feeding frenzy" for the bar because attorneys will get most of the \$300-\$500 million that it will cost taxpayers over the next 10 years.

 Exhibits

-1. The Asbestos Tort Claim Process 11
+1. The Asbestos Tort Claim Process 12

-2. Prior Efforts to Solve the Asbestos Problem 12
+2. Prior Efforts to Solve the Asbestos Problem 13

-3. Calls for Legislative Action 14
+3. Calls for Legislative Action 15

-Reference Lists
+4. Frequently Asked Questions Through 2001 16

-1. Various Epidemiological Studies 15
+Reference Lists 1.
+Various Epidemiological Studies Through 2001 20

-2. Asbestos Defendants Declaring Bankruptcy 17

-Endnotes 18
+Endnotes